fortrabbit/help/docs/dns-troubleshooting.md

 ---

-## Use the fortrabbit Dashboard as a guidance
+## Using the fortrabbit Dashboard as a guidance

 When visiting your domain within the Dashboard, you'll see two tables: On the left you see the desired settings of the domain.
 On the right, you'll see the current, actual settings.

 In general — when not using an external DNS service like Cloudflare — those two settings should match.
 The left and the right side should be the same.

-## Wrong DNS settings
+## Wrong DNS settings for the naked domain

+Issues setting up the redirect for the naked domain are not uncommon.
 Please bear in mind the difference between the naked domain and the `www.` domain.
 You have one domain registered with your provider, but from a DNS point of view, those things are different:

 1. `www.mydomain.com` < the www-domain
 2. `mydomain.com` < the naked domain